danindiana/GRYPHGEN/README.md

 # GRYPHGEN

-Grid Resource Prioritization in Heterogeneous Environments
+'Grid Resource Prioritization in Heterogeneous Environments'

-Developed by Calisota.ai, GRYPHGEN uses LLMs to automate the production of software at scale.
-It aims to optimize resource utilization and improve the efficiency of grid computing systems.
+Gryphgen harnesses LLMs to automate software production at scale.

 The framework consists of several components: